101digital/auth-user-component/README.md

 # react-native-auth-component

-<b>react-native-auth-component</b> is a reusable component for authentication and authorization that can be used across all the apps developed by 101 Digital.
+**react-native-auth-component** is a reusable component for authentication and authorization that can be used across all the apps developed by 101 Digital.

 ## Features

 - Provide login function and keep the current session
 - Auto-refresh token once the token is expired
 - Include manage organization token
+- Support login with OAuth2

 ## Installation